Quintin E. Primo III

 In 2012, Black Enterprise Magazine named Capri Capital as its Financial Services Company of the Year.

 In September 2013, under Primo's direction, Capri Capital launched Capri Global Capital, Limited, formed as part of a strategic alliance with Money Matters Financial Services Limited in India.
 The Indian company was renamed Capri Global Capital Limited.
 Primo is the non-executive chairman and director of Capri Global Capital Limited's Board of Directors in India.
 Primo becomes one of, if not the first, African-American to serve on the board of an Indian-registered publicly listed company.

 Primo is known for his philanthropy as the founder and chairman of the Primo Center for Women and Children, a transition homeless shelter in West Side, Chicago.
-He is a 1973 alumnus from Homewood-Flossmoor High School in Flossmoor, Ill.
+He is a 1973 alumnus from Homewood-Flossmoor High School in Flossmoor, Illinois.
 He is the son of Episcopal Bishop Quintin E. Primo Jr.